twozd830/Projects/index.Rmd

 A diligent and proactive newly-graduate student majoring in Applied
-Mathematics who strives to pose and answer questions with quantitative- driven insights.
+Mathematics who strives to pose and answer questions with quantitative-driven insights.
 Have 1+ years of experience in data analytics and financial analysis.
 Familiar with collecting, analyzing and interpreting